 We are fortunate to have on the premises a paramedic team called AMR.
 This team can be immediately called to the class at any location in the zoo to help us evaluate a more serious situation and determine if treatment by a health-care professional is needed.
 One of our staff members will stay with your child during care, and we will call you as soon as possible to let you know of the situation.
-If AMR or the Early Childhood Manager determines that medical attention is necessary, we will complete an "Incident and Accident" Report for you to sign upon pick-up.
-This report will be kept in the child's file, and the Early Childhood Manager or designee will notify licensing of the event or illness.
+If AMR or an administrator determines that medical attention is necessary, we will complete an "Incident and Accident" Report for you to sign upon pick-up.
+This report will be kept in the child's file, and we will notify licensing of the event or illness.